Concepts

 WHERE orders.id = line_items.order_id

 Note that cubes support extension, polymorphism, and data blending.
-Also, cubes should not necessarily be defined statically; you can actually build dynamic data models.
+Cubes can be defined statically and you can also build dynamic data models.

 Cube supports data models that consist of thousands of cubes and views.
 For massive multi-tenancy configurations, e.g., with more than 1,000 tenants, consider using a multi-cluster deployment.